 If you disagree with a Pay Less Notice that you have received, but the notice is valid, then in a nutshell, formal proceedings such as Adjudication is the only option and you will need professional help to take your payment dispute forward.

-Despite the detailed statutory law on payment in construction contracts being in place for almost 10 years, it is still not always understood and leaves many confused.
-Typical questions we are often asked in respect of a Pay Less Notice include the following, which we will answer below:
+Despite the latest statutory law on payment in construction contracts being in place for over 12 years, it is often misunderstood and confuses the parties.
+Typical questions we are often asked in respect of a Pay Less Notice include the following:

 Frequently Asked Questions on Pay Less Notices

 If you are the payer and you want to reduce the sum certified already in the same payment period, you should serve a Pay Less Notice.
-You must make sure you can prove that the other party has received the notice before the “prescribed period” and after the expiry of 5 days from the Payment Due Date.
+You must make sure you can prove that the other party has received the notice before the start of the “prescribed period” and after the expiry of 5 days from the Payment Due Date.
 The “prescribed period” is open to agreement, but it must work within the payment period otherwise it will be an inadequate mechanism and the Scheme will apply.
-By example, the Scheme is 7 days and JCT contracts are 5 days.
+By example, the "prescribed period' under the Scheme is 7 days and JCT contracts are 5 days before the end of the payment period.

 There is no particular form that a Pay Less Notice should be in, except that it must be in writing, intentional, unambiguous and clear that it is a Pay Less Notice.
 It must include a statement of the sum due and how that sum is calculated, including the exact calculation.
 There is no set level of evidence required to back up the calculation, there just needs to be some kind of basis showing what it is made up of.
-It would of course be sensible to provide evidence in respect of any reductions, if the reasons are inadequate, false or unreasonable, such will fall foul in adjudication.
+It is a must that proper evidence is provided to back up any reductions, if the itemised reasons are inadequate due to lack of evidence, including bare, false or unreasonable statements and values, such items will be struck through with the Adjudicator’s thick black pen.

 One important point that is often missed regarding what should be included in a Pay Less Notice is that the value of works at the date of serving the Notice must be incorporated.
 Work which could have moved on considerably since the valuation must therefore be included.
 This point is seldom appreciated or understood by claims consultants or solicitors acting for payees.
 The value may actually be greater than the original agreed sum due.